krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Katherine Hayden - How can I use `let` and `context` to dry up my tests?
 * Jordan Luyke - What makes a good test?
 * Jason Lo - Responsive Web Design
-* Janet Yi - TOPIC
+* Janet Yi - What are ENV variables?
 * Jackie Johnston - CSS Display Property

 ## Friday